-At Least 2 Dead In New York City Helicopter Crash
+2 Dead In New York City Helicopter Crash

-A helicopter crashed in New York City's East River on Sunday evening, killing at least two people, authorities say.
+A helicopter carrying six people crashed in New York City's East River on Sunday evening, killing at least two people.
+An additional three people are in critical condition and the pilot freed himself, authorities say.

 The Eurocopter AS350 went down in the waters between the boroughs of Manhattan and Queens just after 7 p.m.
 ET, according to a Federal Aviation Administration spokeswoman.

-The helicopter was "reportedly inverted in the water," Sean Carlson of member station WNYC quotes the spokesman as saying.
+The helicopter was "reportedly inverted in the water," Sean Carlson of member station WNYC quotes the FAA spokesman as saying.

-Police and firefighters are responding to the scene at the scene and divers have entered the water, the New York City Police Department said on Twitter.
+Police and firefighters responded to the scene at the scene and divers have been deployed, the New York City Police Department said on Twitter.

 A helicopter earlier this evening descended into the East River near East 90 St. Numerous NYPD & @FDNY personnel still on the scene including Harbor and divers in the water.
 Expect delays on the FDR due to this. pic.twitter.com/ypqxJIP5ev— NYPD NEWS (@NYPDnews) March 12, 2018

-Eric Phillips, a spokesman for the mayor's office, confirmed the fatalities, tweeting, there's "At least one survivor, at least two fatalities.
-Divers are still in the water."
+Eric Phillips, a spokesman for the mayor's office, confirmed the fatalities, tweeting, adding that there is "at least one survivor."

+Six people including the pilot were aboard the private helicopter charter, owned by touring company Liberty Helicopters, NYPD Commissioner James O'Neill said in a press conference.

+"The pilot freed himself — the other five did not," FDNY Commissioner Daniel Nigro told reporters.

-The FAA and the National Transportation Safety Board are investigating the cause of the crash.
-It's not clear how many people were on board.
+The National Transportation Safety Board are investigating the cause of the crash.

 This is a developing story.
 Some things that get reported by the media will later turn out to be wrong.
 We will focus on reports from police officials and other authorities, credible news outlets and reporters who are at the scene.
 We will update as the situation develops.